frontenddogma/web-development-glossary/manuscript/e.md

 : → Temporary storage

 Epic
-: In agile development, a large problem or feature space that is broken into several user stories, or issues, and necessarily distributed over several Sprints.
+: In agile development, a large problem or feature space that is broken into several user stories or tasks, and distributed over several Sprints.

 Equal-width typeface
 : → Uniwidth typeface